flod6/FinTech_Assignment2_FlorianDahlbender/README.md

 ## Disclaimer
-This is an educational project with simulated data and hypohtetical predictions.
+This is an educational project with simulated data and hypothetical predictions.

+## License
+© 2025 Florian Dahlbender.
+All rights reserved.

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software for personal or commercial purposes, provided you include the original copyright and license.

-**Maintainder**: Florian Dahlbender | MSc BBAM | RSM
+**Maintainder**: Florian Dahlbender | MSc BAM | RSM